 Better, but More Complicated: Lifetime HSAs

 Start with a Health Savings Account (a tax-exempt IRA with catastrophic insurance backup, payable only for Healthcare).
-Add a concept: add other age groups, like working people (26-65) who indirectly pay almost all health costs, and children.
+Add a concept: add other age groups, like working people (26-65) who indirectly pay almost all health costs and children.
 We try to integrate this pattern into a lifetime health insurance design:

 Obstetrics and Pediatrics through age 25 are really special loans from parents to children, usually not repaid.

 Medicare, on the other hand, owes an unpaid debt for their 50% subsidy.
 Failure to recognize the subsidy tempts the public to extend it with "Single payer" disasters.
-Public education is the first, and rather major, step toward fixing this before it ruins us.
+Public education is the first, and rather major, a step toward fixing this before it ruins us.

 Converting Term Health Insurance Into Lifetime Health Insurance

-Instead of estimating future health care costs individually, we calculate what is now spent for health care and extrapolate its future trajectory.
-Working backwards from an overestimate, we could come closer than traditional approaches.
-Health Savings Accounts invest and return unused surplus to the beneficiary, consequently with less resistance to aiming a little too high.
+Instead of estimating future health care costs individually, we calculate what is now spent on health care and extrapolate its future trajectory.
+Working backward from an overestimate, we could come closer than traditional approaches.
+Health Savings Accounts invest and return the unused surplus to the beneficiary, consequently with less resistance to aiming a little too high.
 Extracting extra revenue from invested premiums provides a layer of safety to estimates.
 We suggest peeling back Medicare from last-year-of-life, one year at a time, as revenue justifies. (www.philadelphia-reflections.com/blog/2682.htm)